mozilla/policy-templates/README.md

 }
 ```
 ### Bookmarks

+Note: [`ManagedBookmarks`](#managedbookmarks) is the new recommended way to add bookmarks.
+This policy will continue to be supported.

 Add bookmarks in either the bookmarks toolbar or menu.
 Only `Title` and `URL` are required.
 If `Placement` is not specified, the bookmark will be placed on the toolbar.
 If `Folder` is specified, it is automatically created and bookmarks with the same folder name are grouped together.